Circular economy: Textiles

 It is argued that by following a circular economy, the textile industry can be transformed into a sustainable business.
-A 2017 report, "A New Textiles Economy", stated the four key ambitions needed to establish a circular economy: "phasing out substances of concern and microfiber release; transforming the way clothes are designed, sold, and used to break free from their increasingly disposable nature; radically improving recycling by transforming clothing design, collection, and reprocessing; and making effective use of resources and moving to renewable input."
+A 2017 report, "A New Textiles Economy", stated the four key ambitions needed to establish a circular economy: "phasing out substances of concern and microfiber release; transforming the way clothes are designed, sold, and used to break free from their increasingly disposable nature; radically improving recycling by transforming clothing design, collection, and reprocessing; and making effective use of resources and moving to renewable input".
 While it may sound like a simple task, only a handful of designers in the fashion industry have taken charge, including Patagonia, Eileen Fisher, Nathalia JMag, and Stella McCartney.
 An example of a circular economy within a fashion brand is Eileen Fisher's Tiny Factory, in which customers are encouraged to bring their worn clothing to be manufactured and resold.
-Similar initiatives are also found in Europe, where outdoor garment companies facilitate a textile return systems that encourage customers to bring back used garments for repair, redesign, resale, or recycling In a 2018 interview, Fisher explained, "A big part of the problem with fashion is overconsumption.
-We need to make less and sell less.
-You get to use your creativity but you also get to sell more but not create more stuff."
+Similar initiatives are also found in Europe, where outdoor garment companies facilitate a textile return systems that encourage customers to bring back used garments for repair, redesign, resale, or recycling.

 Circular initiatives, such as clothing rental start-ups, are also getting more and more highlight in the EU and in the US as well.
 Operating with circular business model, rental services offer everyday fashion, baby wear, maternity wear for rent.
 The companies either offer flexible pricing in a 'pay as you rent' model like Palanta does, or offer fixed monthly subscriptions such as Rent The Runway or Le Tote.

-Both China and Europe have taken the lead in pushing a circular economy.
-McDowall et al. 2017 stated that the "Chinese perspective on the circular economy is broad, incorporating pollution and other issues alongside waste and resource concerns, [while] Europe's conception of the circular economy has a narrower environmental scope, focusing on waste and resources and opportunities for business".